 Hydrangeas are native to Asia and the Americas, with each species originating in a different region.
 Most common species are from Asia, spread across China, Korea, and Japan, while the Smooth Hydrangea and Oakleaf Hydrangea are native to the North American continent.

-Growing Hydrangeas from Seed vs Nursery Plants
+Growing from Seed vs Nursery Plants

 Planting Hydrangeas

-When to Plant Hydrangeas
+When to Plant

 There are two times to plant Hydrangeas – spring and fall.
-Planting in fall will give the roots more time to establish, but does mean you will need to keep the plant protected during cold winters.
+Planting in fall will give the roots more time to establish, but it does mean you will need to keep the plant protected during cold winters.
 If planting in spring, wait until all chance of frost has passed, but don’t wait too long as high temperatures will cause the newly planted Hydrangea to struggle.

 Can Hydrangeas Grow in Pots?